scallop-lang/scallop-lang.github.io/md/ssft22/lab1.md

 Now we are going to write the most fundamental rule for reasoning about a graph:
 Does there exist a path between node A and node B?

-For this problem we define a new relation called `path(usize, usize)`.
+For this problem, we define a new relation called `path(usize, usize)`.
 We should be able to derive `path(a, b)` if there is a non-empty chain of edges that connects `a` to `b`.
 Therefore, we should now define a recursive rule for `path`:
 - If there is an edge from `a` to `b`, then there is a path from `a` to `b`;